akifc/disabledt2l/README.md

 This module disables the double-tap to like feature in Instagram through the Xposed Framework.

 # License
-The whole project is licensed under the GNU GPLv3.
+The project is licensed under the GNU GPLv3.

 Copyright (C) 2015 Akif